Ounces In 1 2 Gallon

 To understand how many ounces are in a half gallon, let's break it down step by step:

-2. Divide by two: Since a half gallon is half of a full gallon, divide 128 by 2.
+1. Divide by two: Since a half gallon is half of a full gallon, divide 128 by 2.
+Start with the full gallon: One US gallon equals 128 fluid ounces.
+Result: 128 ÷ 2 = 64 fluid ounces.

 This simple calculation applies universally to any liquid measured in US gallons.
-For example, if you have a half gallon of milk, it contains 64 fluid ounces.
+Take this: if you have a half gallon of milk, it contains 64 fluid ounces.
 The same is true for a half gallon of orange juice or water.
 If you're working with the imperial system, remember that the numbers are different: one imperial gallon is 160 ounces, so a half imperial gallon is 80 ounces.

 Real Examples